The specific distribution of scores on the DISC personality test is an indication of your unique personality.

 - Influence: Describes the way you deal with people, the way you communicate and relate to others.

-- Compliance: Describes how you approach and organize your activity, procedures and responsibilities.
+- Compliance: Describes how you approach and organize your activities, procedures and responsibilities.

 DISC Patterns or Profiles